ngohienduong/ngohienduong.github.io/about.md

 This blog is a place for me to rant about random interesting stuff in Probability, Machine Learning, and occassional witchcraft a.k.a Deep Learning Applications.
 The goal is just to provide a simple stance on unfamiliar Math concepts, thus no normal substance would be included in the process.
 Check back weekly for clickbait update.

 ### Favorite quote

->Math is just made up stuff that obeys logic.
+>Math is just made up stuff that obeys logic

 ### Contact me
 If you want to discuss about anything - opportunities, partnership, or even just some fun thing you read, reach out to me at [ngohienduong@gmail.com](mailto:ngohienduong@gmail.com)